robocomp/robocomp-robolab/components/apriltagsComp/README.md

     ~/robocomp/components/robocomp-robolab/components/apriltagsComp

-First, read the *README.TXT* file and follow instructions thereby.
+First, read the *INSTALL_APRILTAGS_LIB.TXT* file and follow instructions thereby.
 Once the library has been installed in /usr/local, we can proceed to compile the component:

     cd ~/robocomp/components/robocomp-robolab/components/apriltagsComp
     cmake .